ThreeDotsLabs/watermill/docs/content/pubsubs/sql.md

 Additionally, you can choose to delete messages from the table after they are acknowledged.
 Thanks to this, the table doesn't grow in size with time.

-Currently, this schema is supported only for PostgreSQL.
+This schema is supported by both PostgreSQL and MySQL.
+The example below is based on PostgreSQL, but the same approach can be used with MySQL.

 {{% load-snippet-partial file="src-link/watermill-sql/pkg/sql/queue_schema_adapter_postgresql.go" first_line_contains="// PostgreSQLQueueSchema" last_line_contains="}" %}}